HaniSource/components/components/dropdown/usage.md

 ## Introduction

-The `dropdown` component provides a fully featured dropdown menu system with support for nested submenus, keyboard navigation, focus management, and modern styling.
-It includes multiple sub-components for building complex menu structures with proper accessibility.
+The `dropdown` component provides a powerful and accessible dropdown menu system with full keyboard navigation, submenus, grouping, and customizable positioning.
+It features smooth animations, proper focus management, and comprehensive ARIA support.
+Perfect for actions menus, navigation, settings, and any hierarchical menu structure.

 ## Basic Usage